 However, if you aren’t able to see upstairs at least don’t miss the gorgeous grand staircase leading from the lobby to the second floor!

 As you can plainly see, we had the best time eating our way through the best cafes in Vienna.
 Relaxing in Vienna wasn’t too shabby either!
 Hopefully, this post convinced you to make splurges in the Austrian capital.
-Don’t miss my guide to Vienna Christmas markets coming soon!
+Also, don’t miss my guide to Vienna Christmas markets!

 Have you been to Vienna?
 Where is your favorite place to eat?
 Favorite food?
 Favorite hotel?
 You know what to do below! 😉👇